ospatil/generator-node-typescript/README.md

 - _npm_ - as task runner.
 You can choose to use _gulp_ instead.
 - _tslint_ - as linter for TypeScript source files.
 - _mocha_ - as testing framework to write specs in **TypeScript** itself.
+- _istanbul_ - a JavaScript code coverage tool working on TypeScript files.

 You want to know if you can change any of these?
 Of course, why not?
 It is your module after all.
 I simply get down to business of generating, no questions asked.
 Once done, I get out of the way and you can do as you please!